California lawmakers push diversity through film tax credit

 Applicants who receive the tax credit would help fund a program to train people from underrepresented communities to do “below the line” jobs on film sets.

-The industry initially expressed reservations about some of the diversity reporting requirements but supported the bill’s final version, Bonta said.
+The industry initially expressed reservations about some of the diversity reporting requirements but supported the final version of the bill, Bonta said.

 “The high level concept of wanting more diversity in film, there was always agreement on that,” he said.
 “How we get there, how it becomes part of the film tax credit, was always a concern.”